angrybacon/doomsday-wiki/markdown/chapters/3/surgical-extraction.md

+---
-# Playing Around Surgical Extraction
+title: Playing Around Surgical Extraction
+---

 When people are side-boarding to face Doomsday there is one card that they so often bring in along with all the discard, counter-magic, spheres and such;